tengkuhafidz/daily-habit-bot/readme.md

 # Daily Group Habit Challenge Telegram Bot

-A simple bot that helps to track the completion of a habit challenge in any telegram group.
+A simple bot that tracks the completion of a habit challenge in any telegram group.

 To be run on Deno.